SqrtNegInf/Git-retrofit/README.md

 ### Three easy steps

 However, since I had stumbled into this project without any planning, I didn't use any version control along the way.
-But I did keep track of when I verified and modified tasks, so it was possible to map out my activity _post hoc_.
-Dates of activity are extracted from the headers of tasks if available, or otherwise obtained from file modification time-stamps.
+But I did keep track of when I downloaded and modified tasks, so it was possible to map out my activity _post hoc_, and even display an accurate time-line of my activity.
+File modification dates were extracted from the headers of tasks if available (or otherwise obtained from file modification time-stamps).
 The only real trick was figuring out the right sequence of commands to have ```git --amend``` work smoothly.

 * export.pl – Perl program generates shell program
 * export.sh – shell program populates git archive, push to remote